vrchatapi/vrchatapi.github.io/UserAPI/List.md

 # Search

-This API allows you to list users and use some filters to filter them
+This API allows you to list users and use some filters to filter them.

 ## Request Method
 GET